icaroribeiro/hash-code-challenge/README.md

 Response:

 ```
-Status code: 200 OK - In case the list of all discounted dates is successfully obtained.
+Code: 200 OK - In the case of the list of all discounted dates is successfully obtained.
 ```

 ```